citusdata/citus_docs/faq/faq.rst

 Shard count is a variable in citus and you can always set it by `SET citus.shard_count=[Shard Count];`.
 After setting the shard count, your new tables are going to be distributed according to the new value.

 Note that it is not allowed to change the shard count of an already distributed table.
-However, if it is really necessary, you can create a new table with the same schema, set the shard_count and `INSERT INTO new_table SELECT * FROM old_table;` but this process will take a large amount of time depending on the size of your table.
+If you need to do so, please `Contact Us <https://www.citusdata.com/about/contact_us>`_.

-If you need further information on choosing the right shard count for your table, please check "How do I choose the shard count when I hash-partition my data?"
+For any further information on shard count for your table, you can check "`How do I choose the shard count when I hash-partition my data? <https://docs.citusdata.com/en/v7.0/faq/faq.html#how-do-i-choose-the-shard-count-when-i-hash-partition-my-data>`_"

 How does Citus handle failure of a worker node?
 -----------------------------------------------